 - Whether plastic or moving blankets are used to wrap the rolled rug, make sure your rug can breathe — an airtight package can cause the rug to “sweat,” creating discoloration/warping or a breeding ground for moths.
 Placing moth crystals and/or desiccant bags on the rug before wrapping can help prevent these outcomes.
 Also, make pinholes in plastic bags or sheeting to make sure the rug can breathe.

 The Best Way to Ship Your Area Rug

 Smaller area rugs can be shipped via parcel shipping services, provided the item does not exceed weight or girth limits.
 Even for smaller rugs that do not exceed these limits, parcel shipping may not be the best option.
-To ship via parcel, the rug will likely need to be boxed or wrapped very securely with a durable material.
+To ship via parcel, the rug will likely need to be boxed or wrapped very securely with durable material.

 A better and more cost-effective option is to ship your area rug with a less-than-truckload (LTL) freight company.
 These companies specialize in the transportation of smaller shipments of various types of products.
 Competent LTL companies know how to ship rugs are able to handle an area rug job safely and efficiently.
-Your best LTL carrier option is one with experience moving furniture items and familiar with the shipping route your item will be taking.
+Your best LTL carrier option is one with experience moving furniture items who is familiar with the shipping route your item will be taking.